andrewcaunes/tutorials/python-setup-tutorial.md

 - Makes your projects portable
 - Keeps your system Python clean

+It's a contained installation of python and packages that you can create, activate, and deactivate as needed.

 Basic conda commands:
 ```bash
 # Create a new environment